YasmineSerghini/2023ss_do_ys/coursework.md

 ---

-Buffer's salary formula can be a bit tricky to understand because it's pretty complex.
-Sometimes this can make it hard for our team to figure out how their pay is calculated, and that can be confusing.

----

-#### Biases

-Even though they have a fancy formula for paying people, sometimes our brains can still trick us!
-This means they might accidentally pay someone more or less based on things that don't really matter, like how they feel about them or their job.
-For example, the formula might not consider how awesome someone is at teamwork or being creative.

----

-#### Limited room for negotiation

-Buffer has a set way of figuring out pay, so there's not a lot of room for bargaining.
-This means it might be tough to ask for more money or other cool stuff.

----

-#### Lack of flexibility

-To figure out pay at Buffer is also not very flexible.
-They use a set of rules that don't change very easily, which might not work for everyone.
-If the market changes or someone needs something different, they might not be able to adjust as easily as they'd like.

----

-#### Potential for dissatisfaction

-Even though they try really hard to be fair with pay, some people might not be happy with what they get.
-This could make them feel kinda down or even decide to leave the company.

----

-Buffer's salary system is pretty awesome, but it might not be right for everyone.
+Buffer's salary system is pretty awesome, but it **might not be right for everyone**.
 Every company and employee is different, so there might be some challenges or limitations to the system.
-Before using it, it's important to think about these things and make sure it's a good fit for you!
+Before using it, it's important to think about these things and **make sure it's a good fit for you**!

 ---